-Christina Cobourn Herman, Program Director for Climate & Environmental Justice
+Christina Cobourn Herman, Program Director for Climate Change & Environmental Justice

 Christina has twenty-two years of experience with non-governmental and faith-based advocacy organizations working on human rights and sustainable development issues.